Parents Term Charging Extra Money By Private Schools During COVID As Unjustified - UrduPoint

 However, now the school administration is forcing the parents to pay the annual charges (collected twice in a year) which is unjustified when the students have not physically attended the school and utilized any stationary and facilities.

-"A group of 300 parents, including me, went to the school to submit an application to the head of the institution to highlight our grievances but no one allowed us to enter even the boundary of the school", the parent lamented.
+"A group of 300 parents, including me, went to the school to submit an application to the head of the institution to highlight our grievances but no one allowed us to enter even the boundary of the school", the parent lamented while talking to APP.

 Another parent of a child studying in the same school said "The teachers used to give only instructions to the students through online teaching but we as parents had to attend all the classes with our children to guide them and help them complete their online class work and other tasks as well as their home work which is time consuming process when both the parents are working".